-(b) WHERE FRINGE BENEFITS ARE PAID IN CASH Each laborer or mechanic listed in the above referenced payroll has been paid, as indicated on the payroll, an amount not less than the sum of the applicable basic hourly wage rate plus the amount of the required fringe benefits as listed in the contract, except as noted in section 4(c) below. (c) EXCEPTIONS on the EXCEPTION (CRAFT) EXPLANATION nave ne full ectly Part t.
-948, are REMARKS: (Title) s employed by during the noverall pariod commencing that during the payron period commercing or full weekly wages earned, that no rebates have half of said from the full ions have been made either directly or indire issible deductions as defined in Regulations, under the Copeland Act, as amended (48 Star), and described below: equired to be submitted for the above period Date I, (Name of Signatory Party) do hereby state: (1) That I pay or supervise the payment of the persons employed by (Contractor or Subcontractor) (Building or Work) ,, oyed on said project have b ade either directly or indirect (Pontractor or C. boontr weekly wages earned by any person and that no deductions have been made either directly or indirectly from the full wages earned by any person, other than permissible deductions as defined in Regulations, Part 3 (29 C.F.R.
-Subitite A), issued by the Secretary of Labor under the Copeland Act, as amended (48 Stat.
+Date (Name of Signatory Party) do hereby state: (Title) (1) That I pay or supervise the payment of the persons employed by oyed by (Contractor or Subcontractor) on the ; that du (Building or Work) ; that during the payroll period commencing on the day of, and ending the day of, and ending the day of, day of, day of, day of, day project have been paid the full weekly wages earned, that no rebates have been or will be made either directly or indirectly to or on behalf of said day of,,, ,, (Contractor or Subcontractor) from the full weekly wages earned by any person and that no deductions have been made either directly or indirectly from the full wages earned by any person, other than permissible deductions as defined in Regulations, Part 3 (29 C.F.R.
+Subtitle A), issued by the Secretary of Labor under the Copeland Act, as amended (48 Stat.
 948, 63 Start.
 108, 72 Stat.
 967; 76 Stat.
-357; 40 U.S.C. § 3145), and described below: (2) That any payrolls otherwise under this contract required to be submitted for the above period are correct and complete; that the wage rates for laborers or mechanics contained therein are not less than the the above referenced payroll, payments of fringe benefits as listed in the contract have been or will be made to appropriate programs for the benefit of such employees, except as noted in section 4(c) below.

-NAME AND TITLE in addition to the basic hourly wage rates paid to each laborer or mechanic listed in (a) WHERE FRINGE BENEFITS ARE PAID TO APPROVED PLANS, FUNDS, OR PROGRAMS (4) That:
+357; 40 U.S.C. § 3145), and described below: we been made either directly or indirectly deductions as defined in Regulations, Part he Copeland Act, as amended (48 Stat.
+94 described below: (2) That any payrolls otherwise under this contract required to be submitted for the above period are correct and complete; that the wage rates for laborers or mechanics contained therein are not less than the applicable wage rates contained in any wage determination incorporated into the contract; that the classifications set forth therein for each laborer or mechanic conform with the work he performed. to be submitted for the above period are lics contained therein are not less than the incorporated into the contract; that the orm with the work he performed. - - - - - - - - - - - - - - - - - - - - the above referenced payroli, payments of fringe benefits as listed in the contract have been or will be made to appropriate programs for the benefit of such employees, except as noted in section 4(c) below. in addition to the basic hourly wage rates paid to each laborer or mechanic listed in I

-apprenticeship program registered with a State apprenticeship agency recognized by the Bureau of Apprenticeship and Training, United States Department of Labor, or if no such recognized agency exists in a State, are registered with the Bureau of Apprenticeship and Training, United States Department of Labor.
+(3) That any apprentices employed in the above period are duly registered in a bona fide apprenticeship program registered with a State apprenticeship agency recognized by the Bureau of Apprenticeship and Training, United States Department of Labor, or if no such recognized agency exists in a State, are registered with the Bureau of Apprenticeship and Training, United States Department of Labor.